neuphonic/neucodec/README.md

 <br>
 🏢 Commercial use permitted - use it in your own tools or products
 <br>
-📊 Released with large pre-encoded datasets dataset - we’ve compressed the Emilia Yodas dataset from 1.7TB to 41GB using NeuCodec significantly reducing the compute requirements needed.
+📊 Released with large pre-encoded datasets - we’ve compressed Emilia-YODAS from 1.7TB to 41GB using NeuCodec, significantly reducing the compute requirements needed for training
 <br>

 # Model Details